Last updated: 2026-04-20

 The 2025 Toyota Corolla earns an Excellent 84/100 reliability score.

-Its complaint rate (1.5 per 10k sold) sits below the Sedan segment average, and most owners report a trouble-free ownership experience.
+At 1.5 per 10,000 vehicles sold, its complaint rate sits below the Sedan segment average, and most owners report a trouble-free ownership experience.

 Compared to the 2026 Toyota Corolla.
 See also the 2024 Toyota Corolla for an earlier comparison.